 The Military Affairs Commission (MAC) serves a critical role in the State of Arizona to ensure that the missions of the military installations located in Arizona are protected and can meet any future need that our country faces.
 To accomplish this mission, the MAC monitors and makes recommendations on executive, legislative and federal actions necessary to sustain and grow Arizona’s network of military installations, training and testing ranges and associated airspace.
 Through the MAC, Arizona is able to keep issues impacting federal military installations in the forefront, balancing private property rights with insuring that state and local policy positions maintain and enhance military missions at the installation.
 Included within the jurisdiction of the MAC is the Military Installation Fund (MIF), the purpose of which is to ensure that private property rights are addressed as efforts are made to maintain and enhance military missions at the military installations located within Arizona.

 The specific responsibilities of the MAC are to advise the Executive and Legislative Branches on pertinent issues relating to the military and installations throughout Arizona, to protect the ongoing strategic missions of military installations located within Arizona, and to prioritize property applications as part of the administration of the MIF.
 MAC Membership is comprised of 18 appointed Commissioners representing expertise in military affairs, local elected officials, and private property interests; as well as four Advisory members comprised of the Arizona Adjutant General, the Arizona State Land Commissioner, a federal land use agency, and a military installation commander.
 MAC members can be viewed here.

 Economic Impact of Arizona’s Principal Military Operations

-The study included nine military installations in Arizona, the five major bases: Davis-Monthan Air Force Base, Fort Huachuca, Luke Air Force Base, Marine Corps Air Station - Yuma, and Yuma Proving Grounds, and U.S. Naval Observatory - Flagstaff Station – and the four principal Arizona National Guard operations in the state – Arizona Army National Guard, Western Army Aviation Training Site at Silverbell Army Heliport, 161st Air Refueling Wing, and the 162nd Wing.
+The study included ten military installations in Arizona, the six major Active Duty installations: Davis-Monthan Air Force Base, Fort Huachuca, Luke Air Force Base, Marine Corps Air Station - Yuma, Yuma Proving Grounds, and U.S. Naval Observatory - Flagstaff Station – and the four principal Arizona National Guard operations in the state – Arizona Army National Guard, Western Army Aviation Training Site at Silverbell Army Heliport, 161st Air Refueling Wing, and the 162nd Wing.